Jim Tressel

+Tressel's OSU tenure, however, came to an abrupt end with his resignation in May 2011 amidst an NCAA investigation into improper benefits violations involving OSU football players during the 2010 season.
+The investigation resulted in OSU self-vacating victories from the 2010 season including the 2011 Sugar Bowl.

 From September 2011 until February 2012, Tressel was a consultant for the Indianapolis Colts of the National Football League (NFL).
-From 2012 to 2014 Tressel served as Vice President of Strategic Engagement for the University of Akron, before being named as Youngstown State University President on May 9, 2014.
+From 2012 to 2014 Tressel was Vice President of Strategic Engagement for the University of Akron, before being named as Youngstown State University President on May 9, 2014.

+On February 10, 2025, Ohio Governor Mike DeWine nominated Tressel to replace Jon Husted as Lieutenant Governor.
+He was confirmed by the Ohio General Assembly on February 12 and sworn in on February 14.

 Early life

-Tressel was born on December 5, 1952, in Mentor, Ohio, a suburb of Cleveland.
+Tressel was born on December 5, 1952, in Painesville, Ohio, a suburb of Cleveland.
+He grew up in Mentor.
 His father, Lee Tressel, was the coach at Mentor's high school.
-After a 34-game winning streak at Mentor, Lee was hired as head football coach for Baldwin–Wallace College in Berea, Ohio.
+After a 34-game winning streak at Mentor, Lee was hired at Massillon(Ohio)Washington High then moved on as head football coach for Baldwin–Wallace College in Berea, Ohio.
 Baldwin–Wallace won the 1978 NCAA Division III National Championship under Tressel's father.
 Tressel attended many of his father's games and practices, and developed a friendship with neighbor (and former Cleveland Browns player) Lou Groza.
 Tressel's mother Eloise Tressel worked as the athletic historian at Baldwin–Wallace while his father was the head coach.

 After graduating from Berea High School in 1971, Tressel played quarterback under his father at Baldwin–Wallace.
 As quarterback, he earned four varsity letters and won all-conference honors as a senior in 1974.
 Tressel also joined the Alpha Tau Omega fraternity while attending Baldwin–Wallace.
 In 1975, Tressel graduated from Baldwin–Wallace with a bachelor's degree in education.

 Family

 Tressel and his wife Ellen, a Youngstown State graduate, are actively involved with the Fellowship of Christian Athletes, Athletes in Action, the OSU Thompson Libraries and The Ohio State University Medical Center, particularly the James Cancer Center.
 Tressel has three children from a prior marriage: Zak, Carlee, and Whitney; Ellen has one, Eric.
-He currently lives in the Youngstown, Ohio area.
-Jim's brother, Dick Tressel, served as his running backs coach at Ohio State for seven seasons after serving as the head coach at Hamline University for 23 seasons.
+He currently lives in the Youngstown area.
+Jim's brother, Dick Tressel, was his running backs coach at Ohio State for seven seasons after serving as the head coach at Hamline University for 23 seasons.
 Dick's son, and Jim's nephew, is Mike Tressel, the defensive coordinator at the University of Wisconsin.